-It seems strange that during the most sacred time of year we cover everything that is beautiful in our churches, even the crucifix.
+It seems strange that during the most sacred time of year Catholics cover everything that is beautiful in their churches, even the crucifix.
 Shouldn’t we be looking at the painful scene at Calvary while we listen to the Passion narrative on Palm Sunday?

 The rubrics can guide us.
 In the Roman Missal we find the instruction, “In the Dioceses of the United States, the practice of covering crosses and images throughout the church from [the fifth] Sunday [of Lent] may be observed.
 Crosses remain covered until the end of the Celebration of the Lord’s Passion on Good Friday, but images remain covered until the beginning of the Easter Vigil.”

 This is the current practice of the Church, but veiling from the Fifth Sunday of Lent onward is minuscule compared to what was once practiced.
 For example, in Germany there was a tradition to veil the altar from view throughout all of Lent.

 Families are also encouraged to imitate this practice and veil prominent religious images in their homes.
 It helps us to participate in the liturgical season, especially if we are prevented from going to Mass during the week.
 Otherwise we only see the veiled images in church once or twice before Easter and it has a minor effect on us.
 It is also a beautiful tradition to pass down to our children, who will be intrigued by it and it will make this time of year truly special for them.
 We go through great lengths to decorate our homes for Easter, so why not prepare for the great feast by using veils?

 But why go through such lengths to cover up images that are designed to raise our hearts and minds toward heaven?